pkhalaj/monkey-wrench/docs/source/static/tasks.rst

     Values:
       sub_strings:
         A single literal string or a list of literal strings used to filter filenames.
 This is optional, and if absent from the task file, no filtering will be performed on the filenames.
         The pattern does not support wildcards or regex, only literals.
       case_sensitive:
         A boolean indicating whether the pattern should be case-sensitive or not.
       match_all:
-        A boolean indicating whether all the sub_strings should be present in the filename or any one of them.
+        A boolean indicating whether all or any of the sub_strings should be present in the filename.

     Default:
       pattern: null